nicholasnguyen03/John-the-Ripper-passwd-cracking-/README.md

 🔹 Mask Mode – Optimized brute-force with custom character sets and position rules.
 🔹 Custom Min & Max Length Settings – Restricts password length range to speed up attacks.
 Analyze cracked passwords to evaluate password security.

+This is a project given by Codepath, where 1,000 Username/Password hashes were given to crack.
+I was able to crack (fill in) of the 1,000 passwords and given below are the password length distribution.

+Length (# chars)	Count (# passwords)
+1	| 2
+2	| 13
+3	| 87
+4	| 284
+5	| 487
+6	| 107
+7	| 18
+8	| 2